-- · Additional information is obtained. - The scope of work or anticipated costs change. - Preliminary estimates are replaced by final costs or a scope of work.
+- Additional information is obtained. - The scope of work or anticipated costs change. - Preliminary estimates are replaced by final scope of work or costs.

-Unless the contract requires that separate claims notices and updates be submitted in a particularized format, there is no reason why the schedule of claims excluded from a waiver or release form cannot also serve as an updated notice of all outstanding claims, including any changes to the claims as initially filed.
+Unless the contract requires separate claims notices and updates be submitted in a particularized format, there is no reason why the schedule of claims excluded from a waiver or release form cannot also serve as an updated notice of all outstanding claims, including any changes to the claims as initially filed.

 If the contract contains specific requirements for supplemental claim notices, such as a certification by the submitting party, the schedule of reserved claims should be modified accordingly to match those requirements.
-A reservation of rights to amend claims as additional information becomes available should always be included in the description of each claim unless the claimant is certain that all costs or impacts have been finalized and quantified.
+A reservation of rights to amend claims "as additional information becomes available" should always be included in the description of each claim unless the claimant is certain that all costs or impacts have been finalized and quantified.

-From the owner's perspective, parties requiring timely claims notices and the execution of claim waivers or releases should carefully examine updated claims information to ensure changes relate only to the original claim, as opposed to creating an independent claim that should have previously been noticed or which has already been waived.
-Most courts and arbitrators enforce unambiguous contract requirements.
-Therefore, all parties should carefully review the contract documents to ensure that:
+From the owner's prospective, parties requiring timely claims notices and the execution of claim waivers or releases should carefully examine updated claims information to ensure changes relate only to the original claim, as opposed to creating an independent claim that should have previously been noticed or has already been waived.